Table of Contents

 Favorable Tax Treatment For Qualified Plans

 The income is taxed treated differently depending on two varying sources.
 The gain between the market price and discount is considered ordinary income tax.
-On the other hand, you may pay capital gains tax on the income differential between your sale of shares and purchase price, depending on how long you held the shares.
+On the other hand, you may pay capital gains tax on the income differential between your sale and purchase price, depending on how long you held the shares.

 Capital gains treatment requires you to have held the shares: